aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/reporting/report-definition-file/childcolumns-element/_index.md

 ﻿---
-title: ChildColumns Element - Aspose.Words for SharePoint
+title: ChildColumns Element
+second_title: Aspose.Words for SharePoint
 articleTitle: ChildColumns Element
 linktitle: ChildColumns Element
 description: "ChildColumns element meaning and structure which may be used while configuring Aspose.Words for SharePoint reports."